VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/data.md

 There's also the point of understanding when to load assets into your program from file (like having a folder of images to load from) or when to bake it into the code (like saving a bitmap into the source code as an array).

-Finally, you should have at least some familiratiy with the actual structure of the files that make up your code itself, like what
+Finally, you should have at least some familiarity with the actual structure of the files that make up your code itself, like what

 ## File formats